bitagoras/xtype/README.md

 **Explanation:**

 This footnote tags an element as deleted.
 This is useful for big files when an element in the middle should be deleted without rewriting the whole file.
-Small elements can be deleted by overwriting them with zero-bytes.
-For larger elements footnotes like this can be added, followed by an `x` array that covers the element until the end.
-By this a very large element can be deleted by writing only a few bytes at the beginning.
+To adapt the size, the data of the deleted element can be an array of `x` to cover the rest of the element.
 Next time the entire file is rebuilt, the unused space can be eliminated.

 **Example:**

 In the following example an element with 10000 bytes is tagged as deleted.
 The included footnote and the `x` byte-array type definition together are 6 bytes long.
 The remaining bytes of the 10000 bytes are covered by the 9994 long `x` array.
-So, only 6 bytes have to be written to remove the element, instead of writing 10000 zero bytes or rebuilding the whole file which may require to update some links in the table of contents.
+So, only 6 bytes have to be changed to remove the whole element.

 ```
 [*] [N]